projectfluent/fluent-rs/fluent-resmgr/README.md

 The `fluent-rs` workspace is a collection of Rust crates implementing [Project Fluent][], a localization system designed to unleash the entire expressive power of natural language translations.

-This crate provides a standalone solution for managing localization resource files and returning locale bundles.
+This crate is a standalone solution for managing resource files and returning locale bundles.

 [Project Fluent]: https://projectfluent.org